 Most students are eligible for some type of financial aid regardless of family financial circumstances.
 Basically, to be eligible for aid, students should:

-- Apply for a PIN.
+- Apply for a FSA ID.

 - Submit a Free Application for Federal Student Aid or a Renewal FAFSA designating CPCC (school code 002915).